-- The default is set to 10.
-This means that your annotated sequence will have 10 base pairs flanking the 5' and 3' ends of the sequence.
+This setting trims off extra bases on either side of the sequence region of interest.
+The default is 10, which means that your annotated sequence will have 10 base pairs flanking the 5' and 3' ends of the sequence.

 Note that trimming only applies to fully annotated sequences whereby sequences that are classified as not fully annotated by the Antibody Annotator operation are left untrimmed.